Breast MRI Prep

 - Dental devices: If you wear dentures, or partial dental plates, you will be asked to remove them before the exam.

-- Length of exam (time in the machine): Your Breast MRI will take approximately 45 minutes to image both breasts.
-During this time, it is very important that you remain completely still to produce the best quality images.
-Any movement during the exam may result in the need to repeat the entire exam at another time.
+Length of exam (time in the machine): This exam will take approximately 45 minutes to image both breasts.
+During the exam it is important to remain still to produce the best quality images.
+Movement during the exam may result in the need to repeat the entire exam at another time.